Few people realise how gorgeous this region of China is. Here’s our 12-day Yunnan itinerary with scenic views comparable to Switzerland!

 Pre-trip Essentials

-Getting Around: The best way to get around are with the apps Didi and Baidu, their local Uber/Grab and Google Maps respectively.
+Getting Around: The best way to get around is with the apps Didi and Baidu, their local Uber/Grab, and navigation map respectively.

-Connectivity: We pre-booked a 4G WiFi router for S$4/day.
-Make sure to download VPN apps before leaving Singapore to access Facebook, Whatsapp, Telegram, Instagram etc.
+Connectivity: Stay connected with an eSIM.
+Make sure to download VPN apps before leaving Singapore to access Facebook, Whatsapp, Telegram, Instagram, etc.

 Transport: Book your high-speed rail between Kunming to Dali and Lijiang to Kunming early as these run out fast.
 In Yunnan, bus tickets can only be bought from the bus station the bus leaves from and you can look at the bus timing schedule here to plan your itinerary for the day.